Curt Hansen (chess player)

-Curt Hansen (born September 18, 1964, in Bov, Sønderjylland) is a Danish chess grandmaster and a former World Junior Champion.
+Curt Hansen (born September 18, 1964) is a Danish chess grandmaster and a former World Junior Champion.
 He is a six-time Danish Champion.

 Chess career

 A strong junior player, Hansen had major successes in international youth competitions, commencing with the then Groningen-based European Junior Chess Championship, where he finished first in 1982 and second in 1983.
 The next year, he became the World Junior Champion in Kiljava, ahead of Alexei Dreev and beating the defending champion Kiril Georgiev, and was awarded the International Master title.
 In 1985, he became a Grandmaster after earning the necessary norms.

 In domestic chess, he succeeded Bent Larsen as Denmark's strongest player and between 1983 and 2000 won the Danish Championship six times.
-By 1992, his rating had reached 2600 and later the same year rose to 2635, giving him his best ever ranking, tied for 14th place on the FIDE list.
+By 1992, his rating had reached 2600 and later the same year rose to 2635, giving him his highest ever rank of 18 on the FIDE list (tied for 14 on rating but with fewer games played).